In New York, home to more Ukrainian immigrants than any U.S. city, residents mobilize to send support

 For many the ties to their homeland remain tight.

 Marina Shepelsky, 45, a Ukrainian-born lawyer in Brooklyn, said her fiance is a Soviet Jew who escaped persecution as a child and has flatly refused to return.
-Her family left Ukraine, fearing antisemitism, when she was 12, but her friends are there, her grandparents are buried there.
+Her family left Ukraine, fearing antisemitism, when she was 12, but her friends are there and her grandparents are buried there.
 And she believes the country had changed: President Volodymyr Zelensky is Jewish.

 After call with Putin, Macron convinced that ‘the worst is yet to come’ and that Russia wants to take all of Ukraine

 “He keeps asking me, ‘Why are you so upset?
-We are fine here in America,’” Shepelsky said, her voice catching as she clicked through photos of her 2012 trip home, where she visited historic sites in Kjiv, sampled dumplings with cherries and sour cream, and strolled through Odessa, on the Black Sea.
+We are fine here in America,’” Shepelsky said, her voice catching as she clicked through photos of her 2012 trip home, where she visited historic sites in Kyiv, sampled dumplings with cherries and sour cream, and strolled through Odessa, on the Black Sea.

 “I keep watching the news and crying.
 This is my country,” she said.
 “You can’t take it out of me.”